Bandwidth/node-bandwidth-extras/README.md

 const appId = await application.getOrCreateApplication(api, 'My app', 'my.domain.com'); // It will return exisitng application Id or create it otherwise

-const phoneNumber = await getOrCreateApplication.getOrCreatePhoneNumber(api, appId, {name: 'Support', areaCode: '910'}); // It will reserve a linked to this app phone number and assign name to it.
+const phoneNumber = await phoneNumber.getOrCreatePhoneNumber(api, appId, {name: 'Support', areaCode: '910'}); // It will reserve a linked to this app phone number and assign name to it.
 If number with such name already exists it returns it.
 ```

 ### Middlewares